Job Training and Workforce Development

 Through classroom, workshop and presentation activities, Job Readiness Workplace Training assists clients in each step toward employment – preparing for employment, transitioning to employment, retaining employment and advancing in their careers.

-The Retail Training Program through Disability Services trains individuals to work in Goodwill Retail Stores or other retail environments.
+- Learn about The Retail Training Program through Disability Services.
+This program trains individuals to work in Goodwill Retail Stores or other retail environments.

 PASSAGES Supported Internship Program